 The type of heating system you have installed is a key factor in the comfort level in your home.
-For example, a Dual Fuel Heat Pump System is one option that has several important advantages.
+For example, a Heat Pump and Furnace Combo is one option that has several important advantages.
 This dual system utilizes the benefits of a gas furnace with a heat pump.
 The total cost of the system is determined by the type of energy and the design of the system.

 Regulating indoor temperatures during the hot and cold months of the year can be challenging.
 The type of HVAC system plays a huge role in determining whether you’ll stay comfortable throughout each season.
 It also affects the total cost of your monthly heating bills.
 Outdoor temperatures can be extreme, but there are also other reasons that the home might heat or cool inefficiently.
 The type of system you have in the home is affected by the type of energy used.
 For example, many traditional heating systems relied on either electricity or gas, but not both.

-Compare the benefits of the Dual Fuel Heat Pump System with a qualified HVAC provider in order to make informed decisions about how to stay comfortable all year.
+Compare the benefits of the Heat Pump and Furnace Combo with a qualified HVAC provider in order to make informed decisions about how to stay comfortable all year.

 Advantages of a Dual Fuel Heat Pump: